dazuma/toys/toys/docs/guide.md

 Raises an error because one flag's value is optional while the other is required.
 (Again, this is consistent with OptionParser's behavior.)

+#### Handling optional values

+There are some subtleties in how OptionParser treats flags with optional values, and for the most part, Toys follows OptionParser's lead.
+It is thus important to understand the behavior if you use optional values.

+First, if a flag has an optional value that is not provided on the command line, then the "value" is automatically set to `nil`.
+Consider this example:

+    tool "flags-demo" do
+      flag :output, "--output [DIRECTORY]", default: "."
+      def run
+        puts "output is #{output.inspect}"
+      end
+    end

+If a user executes this without passing the `--output` flag, the default will be printed as we expect.

+    $ toys flags-demo
+    output is "."

+If a user executes this and provides a value for `--output`, it will show up:

+    $ toys flags-demo --output /etc
+    output is "/etc"

+However, if a user provides `--output` but omits the value, it displays `nil`:

+    $ toys flags-demo --output
+    output is nil

+Second, if the following argument looks like a flag (i.e. it begins with a hyphen), it is not treated as an optional value.
+In this example, the argument `--verbose` is not treated as the value of `--output` but as a separate flag.
+(If `--output` had a *required* value, then `--verbose` would have been treated as the value.)

+    $ toys flags-demo --output --verbose
+    output is nil

+Finally, there is an important difference between the syntax `"--output [DIRECTORY]"` and `"--output=[DIRECTORY]"`.
+In the former case, the following argument (as long as it doesn't look like a flag) will be treated as the value.
+In the latter case, however, the following argument is *never* treated as the value.
+In that latter case, you *must* use the equals sign syntax to provide a value.

+To illustrate:

+    tool "flags-demo-space" do
+      flag :output, "--output [DIRECTORY]", default: "."
+      set_remaining_args :remaining
+      def run
+        puts "output is #{output.inspect}"
+      end
+    end
+    tool "flags-demo-equals" do
+      flag :output, "--output=[DIRECTORY]", default: "."
+      set_remaining_args :remaining
+      def run
+        puts "output is #{output.inspect}"
+      end
+    end

+    $ toys flags-demo-space --output=/etc
+    output is "/etc"
+    $ toys flags-demo-space --output /etc
+    output is "/etc"
+    $ toys flags-demo-equals --output=/etc
+    output is "/etc"
+    $ toys flags-demo-equals --output /etc
+    output is nil

 #### Flag acceptors